hauke96/wiki2book/README.md

 # wiki2book

-Create an eBook (EPUB) from a collection of wikipedia articles.
+**wiki2book** is a tool to create good-looking EPUB-eBooks from one or more wikipedia articles.

+# Usage

 ## Preliminaries